ValeSer/My-journey-at-Makers/week2.md

 #### Wednesday 22nd February
 - GOAL: go ahead with materials to next step
 - PLAN: work on Grammar Stats challenge
-- EVIDENCE:
+- EVIDENCE: Challenge completed

 -----
-- GOAL:
+- GOAL: learn some more debugging
-- PLAN:
+- PLAN: go through 07 debugging
-- EVIDENCE:
+- EVIDENCE: worked on pairs with Callum and learned a couple of tricks, like using "binding.irb"inside the code

 #### Thursday 23rd February
-- GOAL:
+- GOAL:  Goin on with design a class with the challenge Design-a Single-Class Program
-- PLAN:
+- PLAN: Record myself doing the challenge to be sent to our coaches
 - EVIDENCE:

 -----
-- GOAL:
+- GOAL: Start 08 Test drive multiple classes
-- PLAN:
+- PLAN: do Music Library exercise
 - EVIDENCE:

 #### Friday 24th February